Causes of the First Intifada: Imprisonment of Palestinians by Israel

 Fatah militant Qadura Fares, incarcerated during the 1980s, has written that arrests of youth particularly contributing to this political schooling: "prisons released young people who were already university students.
 They learned from their years in prison, and went out to continue their education...
 They were known for and categorised by their political affiliations; Fatah, the Popular Front or others.
 Keeping affiliations a secret was not necessary.
 This helped the former prisoners and earned them the students' trust.
 They were older and had more political and intellectual awareness, and thus got elected to the student councils.
 Look at the names of student council members in all universities at that time, you will find that most of them were former prisoners.
 These youths transformed the role of university student councils, from that of a union to a national organising role.
 Universities and prisons became incubators for the Palestinian movement, producing new leaders and cadres defying the occupation."

 Israeli soldier Hezi Shai returning from captivity in 1985.
 Shai and two other Israeli soldiers had been captured by Palestinian militants and were released in the Jibril Agreement in exchange for the release of 1150 Palestinian prisoners held by Israel.

 Israeli general Yitzhak Mordechai, head of the Southern Command when the First Intifada broke out, has cited the 1985 prisoner-exchange Jibril Agreement, during which over a thousand Palestinians detained by Israel, including many militants, were released, as contributing to the outbreak of the Intifada.
 Israeli author Nadav Shragai has argued that the Palestinians released in the Jibril Agreement "became the backbone of the first intifada."
+Yuval Diskin, who served as a Shabak coordinator in the occupied territories when the Intifada broke out, has stated that "the release of the prisoners in the Jibril Agreement was the main cause of the processes that led to the First Intifada.
+I was there in the field and we felt it every day.
+The mass of prisoners who were released built a new extremist and activist leadership.
+This, together with the elation and the feeling that they had succeeded in bending the State of Israel, led to an explosion."